ArthurConmy/arthurconmy.github.io/docs/notes.md

 ## Part II

-# Mathematics of Machine Learning <a href="../assets/MML/MML.pdf" target="_blank">[link]</a>, complete.
+# Mathematics of Machine Learning <a href="../assets/MML/MML.pdf" target="_blank">[link]</a>

-This is a new course, and I am not aware of any complete sets of notes available other than these at present.
-Highlights are the much nicer references to previous equations than in existing notes, and also the elementary proof of the full form of Hoeffding's Lemma.
+These notes are not very relevant to modern ML, except for the connection to Ilya Sutskever's claim that supervised learning being effective is unsurprising, discussed <a href="https://www.youtube.com/watch?v=AKMuA_TVz3A" target="_blank" rel="noreferrer">here</a>.
+They do include enhanced proofs, better references, and an elementary proof of the full form of Hoeffding's Lemma.

 ## Part IB

-# Geometry <a href="../assets/Geometry/Geom.pdf" target="_blank">[link]</a>, near complete.
+# Geometry <a href="../assets/Geometry/Geom.pdf" target="_blank">[link]</a>

-I found this course hard, and found a number of sections of the course covered at a rapid speed.
-My goal in these notes is to distill the important intuitions, but also fill in details in the sections I was less clear about.
+Some scrappy intuitions for a subset of the course.
+I found this course hard, and several sections were covered at a rapid speed; these notes are mainly a place where I tried to make the confusing parts feel less mysterious.

-All sections of the course are covered in some detail, except the final section on hyperbolic geometry.

-# Analysis <a href="../assets/Anal.pdf" target="_blank">[link]</a>, very rough.
+# Analysis <a href="../assets/Anal.pdf" target="_blank">[link]</a>

 <!-- Currently only covers a useful trick to verify the general derivative form of Cauch -->

-Currently covers some more background on the differentiation section of Analysis and Topology, as well as a technical detail that allows the general Cauchy's Integral Formula for derivatives to be deduced.
+Some scrappy intuitions for a subset of the course.
+Currently covers background on the differentiation section of Analysis and Topology, plus a technical detail that lets the general Cauchy's Integral Formula for derivatives be deduced.

 ### Machine Learning